Mascot and Colors

 Why the Rhino?

 At some point in the 1970s, Tafties began referring to school teams as “Big Red.”
 As time passed and peer schools began adopting more traditional mascots, Tafties became restless.
-They were, says Headmaster Willy MacMullen’78, “looking for the Big Red what?”
+They were, says former Head of School Willy MacMullen’78, “looking for the Big Red what?”

 School monitors decided that polling Tafties was the best way to choose a Big Red mascot.
 And though no one saw the poll as particularly serious, students responded.
 The Big Red Bloodworms turned up on the poll, but so did the Big Red Rhinos, suggested as a joke, some believe, and as a reference, says MacMullen to “a funny, spirited, and well-loved” soccer player; his nickname was “Rhino.”